convergencelabs/convergence-server/README.md

 ## Support
 [Convergence Labs](https://convergencelabs.com) provides several different channels for support:

-- Please use the [Discourse Forum](https://forum.convergence.io) for general and technical questions, so the whole community can benefit.
+- Please use the [Convergence Community Forum](https://forum.convergence.io) for general and technical questions, so the whole community can benefit.
 - For paid dedicated support or custom development services, [contact us](https://convergence.io/contact-sales/) directly.
 - Email <support@convergencelabs.com> for all other inquiries.